tarwn/lessthandot-hugo/blogs/content/posts/2013-01-31-ssrs-properties-columns.md

   <img src="/wp-content/uploads/users/grrlgeek/columns 3.png?mtime=1359640987" alt="" width="302" height="91" />
 </p>

 I can then drag an item on to the column.
 To create mailing labels, I need a list and a textbox.
-I place the list first, and set the width and height equal to that of the labels I’ll be working with.
+I place the list first, and set the width and height equal to that of the labels I'll be working with.

 <p style="text-align: center;">
   <img src="/wp-content/uploads/users/grrlgeek/columns 4.png?mtime=1359640987" alt="" width="299" height="57" />